logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/notifications.md

   </figure>
 </p>

-After specifying topic details it can be created by clicking on `Create Topic` button.
+After specifying topic details it can be created by clicking on the `Create Topic` button.

 <p align="center">
   <figure>